Parkside Newsletter

 Carnival Volunteer Sign-Up

-Exciting news!
-Shoe Depot is generously donating a FREE pair of shoes to our top Mileage Club winner this year!
-Plus, other fun prizes will be awarded to top performers.
+Rockford Footwear Depot has generously donated a FREE pair of shoes to our top Mileage Club winner!
+We also have FREE movie tickets and other fun prizes for top performers.

-We also would appreciate any help on Monday mornings updating the leaderboards as students are eager to see their names moved up each week!
+We appreciate any help on Monday mornings when we deliver charms for each mile and update the leaderboards.
+Students eagerly wait to see their names moved up each week!

 How it works: